skranz/RMaxima/README.md

 RMaxima is an interface between R and the computer algebra system Maxima.
 In addition the package has some functions for mathematical operations.

+## Experimental, not robust and not well documented

+RMaxima is an experimental project that has not grown out an early stage.
+While it usually runs on my computer, errors often occur.
+Unfortunately, it is not well documented and currently, I don't actively work on it.

 ## Installation under Windows

 Sorry, so far the package is only tested under windows.
 You first must install Maxima separately.
 You should also add the /bin directory of Maxima to the Windows PATH variable.